pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 language like JavaScript or C++.
 First you learn the basics, then it's up to you to creatively use those basic to solve your problem.

-This article we start with 1., Drawing Triangles.
+This article we start with "1.
+Drawing Triangles".
 [A different article will cover running computations on the GPU](webgpu-compute-shaders.html).

+We're going to split this into 3 major parts

+* Part 1: Get a small WebGPU program to draw a triangle
+* Part 2: Show examples of how to get data into WebGPU

+## Part 1: Get a small WebGPU program to draw a triangle

 To draw triangles with WebGPU we have to supply 2 "shaders".
 Shaders are functions that run on the GPU.
 These 2 shaders are